jimmyhmiller/PlayGround/writings/programming/Named Function Composition.md

 Here we can see a combination of two totally separate libraries.
 In fact, I even used `lodash/fp` because rather than taking its primary argument first, it takes it last.
 Yet, we were still able to compose these libraries in a simple, yet flexible way.

-And yet, `fluent-compose` holds still more power.
+Yet, `fluent-compose` holds still more power.
 This time, we will be using some of the lower level features of `fluent-compose`, explaining them here would be beyond the scope of this posts, so I've omitted some implementations, but you can find the full source [here]().

 ```javascript
 import { fluentCompose } from 'fluent-compose';